GAIR-NLP/LIMR/readme.md

 [2025/02/17] We're releasing the following components:

-- 🛠️ **LIM Tools**: Implementation of our Learning Impact Measurement methodology
+- 🛠️ **LIM Tools**: Implementation of our **Learning Impact Measurement** methodology
 - 🚀 **Training & Evaluation**: Complete implementation of our training pipeline and evaluation scripts
-- 🔥 **[LIMR Dataset](https://huggingface.co/datasets/GAIR/LIMR)**: Our curated dataset of 1,389 mathematical question
+- 🔥 **[LIMR Dataset](https://huggingface.co/datasets/GAIR/LIMR)**: Our curated dataset of 1,389 mathematical questions
 - 🤖 **[LIMR Model](https://huggingface.co/GAIR/LIMR)**: Model training on the LIMR dataset.

 ## Overview

-This repository presents **LIMR**, an approach that challenges the assumptions about data scaling in reinforcement learning for LLMs.
+This repository presents **LIMR**, an approach that challenges the assumption about data scaling in reinforcement learning for LLMs.
 We demonstrate that the quality and relevance of training samples matter far more than their quantity.
 Our **Learning Impact Measurement (LIM)** methodology enables automated evaluation of training sample effectiveness, eliminating the need for manual curation while achieving **comparable or superior** results with **6x less** data.
 Notably, all our investigations are conducted directly from base models without distillation, providing clear insights into the core dynamics of RL training.